 What we publish

-Our scope includes but is not limited to the following types of posts:
+Our scope includes the following types of posts:

-- Summaries of papers from peer-reviewed workshops, conferences, and journals (either recent or upcoming)
+- Summaries of papers from peer-reviewed workshops, conferences, and journals (recent or upcoming)

-- Micro-surveys, i.e., critical summaries of groups of such papers
+- Micro-surveys (i.e. critical summaries of a set of papers on a particular topic)

 - Editorials and position papers expressing an opinion about research

-We review the proceedings of relevant conferences such as CHI, Collective Intelligence, CSCW, HCOMP, GROUP, UIST, WSDM, and other venues; authors of relevant papers are invited to post.
+We review the proceedings of relevant conferences such as CHI, Collective Intelligence, CSCW, HCOMP, GROUP, UIST, WSDM, and other venues; we invite relevant authors to post.

 Who should I blame?